hoisie/web/Readme.md

 * Routing to url handlers based on regular expressions
 * Support for user sessions
 * Web applications are compiled to native code.
 This means very fast execution and page render speed ( benchmarks coming soon :)

-To use web.go, simply install it and import the "web" package.
-You then need to map url routes to function handlers using web.Get, web.Post, etc..
-Finally, you need to call web.Run with the address of the host. (see the example below)

 ## Installation